nadangergeo/pick-axe/README.md

 Now, you have two options.

 ### Option 1
-You do the following, which will make *all* the commands (bash-scripts) available globally on the system.
+You do the following, which will make *all* the commands (bash-scripts) available "globally".
 As an example, the command "PICK eth", could be run from any directory.

  ```sh